lipsumar/courses-the-most-awesomest-course/chapter1.md

 skills: 2
 ```

 This is an example exercise.
+In fact it's an awesome example exercise.

 `@instructions`
+It should be clear at this point that the final objective of this course is awesomeness.

+With this in mind, just go ahead and print the word "awesome".

 `@hint`
+It might have something to do with the `print` function.

 `@pre_exercise_code`
 ```{python}